havanashw/InferencePLQM/README.md

 # InferencePLQM
 R code for "Inference for partially linear quantile regression models in ultrahigh dimension".
+If you are interested in the Neural Network estimation used in the simulations, please contact the author for the Python code.

 ## Usage